Fer Lopez to Wolves transfer: Celta Vigo wonderkid and nutmeg specialist wowed at Bacton United in Suffolk when just 14

 His quality is illustrated by the fact that he averaged a successful through-ball more often than any other player this past season in LaLiga.
 "He has the vision to pull a team apart."
 His dribbling skills are also a standout, just gliding beyond his opponents.

-Lopez puts his supreme dribbling skills down to the hours of work that he put in with Grainger, although the man himself takes no credit.
+Lopez puts those dribbling skills partly down to the hours of work that he put in with Grainger, although the man himself takes no credit.
 "The best thing I taught him was that if you do boot the ball out of play you have to shout, 'Have it!'
 He still does it now."

 A little bit of that English influence already there, then.